FIRMMsoftware/firmm_docs/docs/FIRMM_INSTALLATION.md

 mv firmm-v2.1.0_offline_install_package.zip firmm/
 ```

-- Change to the directory where you moved the .zip file and unzip it.
+Change to the directory where you moved the .zip file and unzip it.
 Example:

 ```
 cd firmm
 unzip firmm-v2.1.0_offline_install_package.zip
 ```

-## 2. `wget` method
+**2. `wget` method**

-Log in or `ssh -X` to your Linux machine of choice (Ubuntu 14+ or Redhat 7+ recommended).
 Make a new directory and use `wget` to grab the install package from there.
 Example:

 ```
 cd ~